Carrara

 Population growth drivers in Carrara are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Considering projected demographic shifts, a population increase just below the median of national regional areas is expected by 2041, with Carrara expected to increase by 1,530 persons reflecting a total increase of 10.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+Age category splits are applied proportionally according to ABS Greater Capital Region projections released in 2023 using 2022 data.
+By 2041, Carrara's population is projected to increase by just below the median of national regional areas, with an expected growth of 1,530 persons over the period, reflecting a total increase of 10.8%.

 Frequently Asked Questions - Population